Frequently Asked Questions

 Tunnels excavated by feeding larvae destroy the water and nutrient conducting tissues under the bark; this effectively starves the ash tree.
 The canopy of heavily infested trees will begin to die, usually near the top and progressing downward.
 Sometimes, infested ash trees produce epicormic (“water”) sprouts on the trunk or branches below emerald ash borer activity.
 Adult feeding (removal of tissue along leaflet edges) can be seen on affected ash trees.
 The bark may crack directly over larval galleries.
 Adult beetles chew characteristic “D”-shaped exit holes as they leave former feeding sites below the bark.
 Woodpeckers often are found on infested ash tree trunks, feeding on larvae; this is most often noted during winter.
 Trees attacked by the emerald ash borer die within 1-3 years.

-Has the emerald ash borer been found in Iowa?
+Where has the emerald ash borer been found in Iowa?

 How does the emerald ash borer spread to new areas?